quintans/grapevine-microservices-poc/README.md

 # grapevine-microservice-poc
-Proof of concept using grapevine to build a microservice solution
+Proof of concept using grapevine to build a microservice solution that follows a event driven architecture.

 It includes a service, a gateway and a taskboard.